cis3296s22/patreon-discord-announcer/README.md

 # Bot Commands
-/help - Displays this list of commands in your Discord channel.
+/help - Displays this list of commands in your Discord channel, can also be used to test if bot is currently online.
-/test - Bot will reply with "I AM HERE" if server is running.
-/embed - Bot will show an example of an embed in Discord channel.
 /setchannel - Allows the user to set the channel when command is followed with channel ID (i.e. /setchannel <Channel ID>).
-/setlink - Allows the user to select the creator page from patreon by copy and pasting the link after the command
+/addlink - Allows the user to select the creator page from patreon by copy and pasting the url after the command.
-  (i.e. /setlink https:​//exampleurl).
+  (i.e. /setlink https:​//exampleurl)
+/removelink - Allows the user to remove a channel they no longer wish to recieve notifications from.
+  (i.e. /removelink https:​//exampleurl)

 # How to Contribute
 Follow this project board to know the latest status of the project: [https://github.com/cis3296s22/patreon-discord-announcer/projects/1](https://github.com/cis3296s22/patreon-discord-announcer/projects/1)